LeopoldWuhanZhou/LeopoldWuhanZhou.github.io/_pages/about.md

 My current research interests are algebraic combinatorics.
 And I want to do something in mathematical physics, algebraic geometry and number theory in the future.

-Meanwhile, I'm seek for opportunities in Quantitative Trading, Web3 and Blockchain.
+Meanwhile, I'm seek for opportunities in Quantitative Trading, Crypto, Web3 and Blockchain.

 I enjoy travelling, hiking, music and occult.
 You can find some travel literature in the [Blog Posts](https://pkublink.github.io/year-archive/) part.